Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 - Use Tags for resource management by identifying workloads and infrastructure based on an organizational taxonomy (e.g., host, business, owner, environment, etc.).
 - Use infrastructure as code to maintain and apply tags programmatically when provisioning
 - Use tags that align with the organizations' compliance and governance initiatives, such as SLA, Chargeback, and lifecycle management
-- Have processes in place to identify and remedy resources that do not adhere to the tagging requirments
+- Have processes in place to identify and remedy resources that do not adhere to the tagging requirements

  #### Assessment Questions